 Well aware of the self-contradictory nature of being dogmatically anti-dogma, Feyerabend reveled in the irony of his position.
 In an interview, when pressed on what his actual position on something was, he is reported to have quipped, 'I have no position!'

 This aversion to all positions and labels is also evident in his statements on the reception of his book.

-'One of my motives for writing Against Method was to free people from the tyranny of philosophical obfuscates and abstract concepts such as “truth”, “reality”, or “objectivity”, which narrow people’s vision and ways of being in the world.
-Formulating what I thought were my own attitude and convictions, I unfortunately ended up by introducing concepts of similar rigidity, such as “democracy”, “tradition”, or “relative truth”.
+'One of my motives for writing Against method was to free people from the tyranny of philosophical obfuscates and abstract concepts such as "truth", "reality", or "objectivity," which narrow people's vision and ways of being in the world.
+Formulating what I though were my own attitudes and convictions, I unfortunately ended up introducing concepts of similar rigidity, such as "democracy," "tradition," or "relative truth."
 Now that I am aware of it, I wonder how it happened.
-The urge to explain one’s own ideas, not simply, not in a story, but by means of a “systematic account”, is powerful indeed.'
+The urge to explain one's own ideas, not simply, not in a story, but by means of a "systematic account," is powerful indeed.'

 Special thanks for our patrons, Dominic Condello, John Walker, BoringAsian, Mr Jake P Walker, Joseph Sharples, Josh Stead

 If you want to help us reach the funds needed to keep this site up forever, please consider becoming a patron: